 - 10 oz bag frozen corn

-- Add the Worcestershire sauce, liquid smoke, diced tomatoes with juice, maple syrup, vegetable broth, (optional) water, frozen butternut squash, red pepper, black beans, kidney beans, crumbled tempeh, and frozen corn.
-Stir it well to combine.
-Bring it to a simmer and then reduce the heat to medium-low, cover it, and let it simmer for 30-35 minutes or until the squash is tender.
+- Next, add the Worcestershire sauce, liquid smoke, diced tomatoes (with the juice), maple syrup, vegetable broth, water, frozen butternut squash, red pepper, black beans, kidney beans, crumbled tempeh, and frozen corn.
+Stir to combine and increase the heat to bring it to a low simmer.
+Cover and then reduce the heat to medium-low.
+Let it cook for 30-35 minutes or until the squash is tender.

-- If you'd like to make your own beans using dried beans, use 1 cup of dried black beans and 1 cup of dried kidney beans instead of the 4 cans of beans.
+- If you want to use dried beans, use 1 cup of dried black beans and 1 cup of dried kidney beans instead of the 4 cans of beans.

 - You can use fresh or frozen butternut squash.
 If you need a substitute, sweet potatoes are a good option.